 For a great aerial overview of the beach, the best spot is the parking area at Point Reyes Lighthouse.
 On a nice day, you can snap beautiful photos of the iconic beach, with the surf spending itself in a white fringe along the sandy shore.

 One of only two waterfalls along the California coast that are also tidefalls, Alamere Falls is located in the Phillip Burton Wilderness and requires a round-trip hike of 13 miles or more.
-(McWay Falls in Big Sur is the other.)
+(McWay Falls in Julia Pfeiffer Burns State Park in Big Sur is the other.)